 On 16 March 2020, the Victorian Premier Daniel Andrews announced a State of Emergency had been declared across Victoria to combat the spread of COVID-19.

-The Declaration of State of Emergency was extended again on 3 January 2021.
-The government must review the Declaration of State of Emergency every four weeks and can then extend it further if necessary.
+The Parliament voted to extend the Declaration of State of Emergency on 2 March 2021, which will now end on 15 December 2021.
+The government must review the Declaration of State of Emergency every four weeks and can then extend it further if necessary, for a maximum period of 12 months.

 A State of Emergency declaration gives the Victorian Chief Health Officer broad powers to act to eliminate or reduce a serious risk to public health by detaining people, restricting movement, preventing entry to premises or providing any other directions considered reasonable to protect public health, slow the spread of infection, reduce the pressure on the health system and minimise the risks of COVID-19.